Russia examines all possible reasons for Black Sea jet crash

 “We will conduct a thorough investigation into the reasons and will do everything to support the victims' families,” Putin said.

-The Black Sea search area - which covered over 10 square kilometers (about 4 square miles) - was made more difficult by underwater currents that carried debris and body fragments into the open sea.
+The Black Sea search area — which covered over 4 square miles — was made more difficult by underwater currents that carried debris and body fragments into the open sea.
 Sokolov said the plane's flight recorders did not have radio beacons, so locating them on the seabed was going to be challenging.

 The Tu-154 is a Soviet-built three-engine airliner designed in the late 1960s.
 More than 1,000 have been built, and they have been used extensively in Russia and worldwide.
 The plane that crashed Sunday was built in 1983, and underwent factory check-ups and maintenance in 2014 and this year, according to the Defense Ministry.